pce-uw-jscript400/w2-express/readme.md

   ```

 * **Your Answer:**
+shortId generates small unique IDs, similar to tinyURL - the generateId function is being instanitated with it.
 * **Question:** What routes are currently available to you as part of this application?

 * **Your Answer:**
+/vegetables

 * **Question:** Look for `helpers.validate` in the `app.js` file.
 What is this and how does it work?

 * **Your Answer:**
+checks input vs parameters, returns appropriate error if any are missing/extra
 * **Question:** Try creating a new vegetable.
 Then, try restarting your server.
 What happens to the data you posted and why?

 * **Your Answer:**